dewasemadi/algorithm-challenges/README.md

 # Algorithm Challenges

 A TypeScript project for solving various coding problems and algorithm challenges.
-Currently includes an **Anagram Checker** as a sample module.
+Currently includes an **Anagram Grouper** as a sample module.
 The project is designed to be extensible, future problems can be added as separate modules.

 ## Project Structure